egnha/talk-pydata-berlin-2019-01-16/README.md

 **_Five lessons from the Advent of Code_**

-To create the presentation slides from the Jupyter notebook, run this:
+To generate and view the slides, run this:

 ```sh
 jupyter nbconvert 2019-01-16-PyData.ipynb --to slides --post serve